cbrightsci/starter_template/README.md

 from the directory where you downloaded this sample project.

-### 4. Create and run tests to verify that your sample works
+### 5. Create and run tests to verify that your sample works
 We support Python unit tests via [Nose](http://pythontesting.net/framework/nose/nose-introduction/) and Javascript tests using [Jasmine](http://jasmine.github.io/2.3/introduction.html).
-You can run all python and javascript tests in the current directory by running the following shell script:
+You can run all python and javascript tests in the current directory (one python test is included by default) by running the following shell script:

 ```